-No one wants to experience the unpleasant symptoms of seasonal flu or norovirus.
+No one wants to experience the unpleasant symptoms of seasonal flu or viruses.
 Aside from getting your flu shot, what can you do to protect yourself?
 Wash your hands, correctly and often.
-It’s a simple, effective way to get rid of germs before they make you sick and, equally important before you can pass along those germs or an illness to your loved ones.
+It’s a simple, effective way to get rid of germs before they make you sick and, equally important, before you can pass along those germs or an illness to your loved ones.

 It is important to always wash your hands before: